Vital (Short Film) by Amir Zargara

 Director’s Biography

-Amir Zargara is an award-winning Iranian-Canadian writer/director, whose unique perspective is shaped by the cultural mosaic of Iran and Canada.
+Amir Zargara is an award-winning Iranian-Canadian writer and director, whose unique perspective is shaped by the cultural mosaic of Iran and Canada.
 His journey, characterized by the resilience of an immigrant and the challenges of living with a stutter, deeply influences his approach to filmmaking.
+An alumnus of prestigious programs at Berlinale, TIFF, Zurich, and Reykjavik, he explores the moral complexities individuals face in his films.

 Filmography